OlekSt/Hit-the-Slopes/Testing.md

     -	Active menu item: shows all of them as active
     -	Mobile menu: Is not visible, and pressing on menu sandwich does not open menu in mobile view.

-Edit_skiresort.html:
-    -	Thumbnail (stored in DB) is not visible on the edit page.
-If not chosen upon updating, the initially save one is deleted, when saved after editing.

 New user registration:
     - Google message: Passwords are not safe....